Christmas tree: Environmental issues

 The debate about the environmental impact of artificial trees is ongoing.
 Generally, natural tree growers contend that artificial trees are more environmentally harmful than their natural counterparts.
-However, trade groups such as the American Christmas Tree Association, continue to refute that artificial trees are more harmful to the environment, and maintain that the PVC used in Christmas trees has excellent recyclable properties.
+However, trade groups such as the American Christmas Tree Association, claim that the PVC used in Christmas trees is chemically and mechanically stable, does not affect human health, and has excellent recyclable properties.

 Live trees are typically grown as a crop and replanted in rotation after cutting, often providing suitable habitat for wildlife.
 Alternately, live trees can be donated to livestock farmers who find that such trees uncontaminated by chemical additives are excellent fodder.
-In some cases management of Christmas tree crops can result in poor habitat since it sometimes involves heavy input of pesticides.
+In some cases, management of Christmas tree crops can result in poor habitat since it sometimes involves heavy input of pesticides.

-Concerns have been raised about people cutting down old and rare conifers, such as the Keteleeria evelyniana and Abies fraseri, for Christmas trees.
+Concerns have been raised by arborists about people cutting down old and rare conifers, such as the Keteleeria evelyniana for Christmas trees.

 Real or cut trees are used only for a short time, but can be recycled and used as mulch, wildlife habitat, or used to prevent erosion.
 Real trees are carbon-neutral, they emit no more carbon dioxide by being cut down and disposed of than they absorb while growing.
 However, emissions can occur from farming activities and transportation.
 An independent life-cycle assessment study, conducted by a firm of experts in sustainable development, states that a natural tree will generate 3.1 kg of greenhouse gases every year (based on purchasing 5 km from home) whereas the artificial tree will produce 48.3 kg over its lifetime.
 Some people use living Christmas or potted trees for several seasons, providing a longer life cycle for each tree.
 Living Christmas trees can be purchased or rented from local market growers.
 Rentals are picked up after the holidays, while purchased trees can be planted by the owner after use or donated to local tree adoption or urban reforestation services.
 Smaller and younger trees may be replanted after each season, with the following year running up to the next Christmas allowing the tree to carry out further growth.